 7. USE HOMEBIOTIC TO BALANCE YOUR HOME

 Mold is a symptom of an unbalanced home biome.
 Once any visible mold has been appropriately remediated you need to make sure you make appropriate efforts to rebalance your home, keeping away musty odors & grime.
-Homebiotic spray rebalances your home biome using non-toxic, chemical free probiotics.
+Homebiotic Probiotic Spray rebalances your home biome using non-toxic, chemical free probiotics.
 Our proprietary formula used soil-based probiotics that are safe for your family, including the furry ones!